tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-virtual-book-club-who-is.md

   - sql server

 ---
 At work we decided to start a book club, we pick a book, every week we decide how much we will read.
 After the week is over, we meet and then discuss what we read.
-We discuss what we liked, what we didn&#8217;t like and also what we learned.
+We discuss what we liked, what we didn't like and also what we learned.

 [<img src="http://farm6.staticflickr.com/5478/9564719333_3d9b05c893.jpg" width="500" height="375" alt="Book list" />][1]